Zoom Happy Hours: How to Make Them Fun and Engaging in 2023

 Let’s be real: in-person encounters do not always run smoothly.
 You might be dealing with a motley crew of work colleagues or two groups of friends that are meeting for the first time.
 To keep guests engaged and to avoid any awkward silences, hosts are encouraged to include topic starters and guide conversations.

-While it seems that conversation these days inevitably goes back to the pandemic, it’s also important to address other topics: personal projects, TV/movie recommendations, hit recipes, new hobbies, etc. You can include some of these details in the meeting description or work them in organically during your event.
+Possible topics could include personal projects, TV/movie recommendations, hit recipes, new hobbies, etc. You can include some of these details in the meeting description or work them in organically during your event.

 Also, be cognizant of how much face time each guest has.
 Ask open-ended questions, but if you notice that someone hasn’t had the chance to talk, direct a question to them to give them an opportunity to speak.
 Lastly, although a meeting end time helps to set participants' expectations and plan, if you decide to end your happy hour early because you covered everything you wanted to, that’s okay too.